-of children C.21 The total number of children referred for an evaluation to determine eligibility under the Individuals with Disabilities Education Act (IDEA) during the program year 44 a.
-Of these, the number who received an evaluation to determine IDEA eligibility 15 Of the children that received an evaluation, the number that were diagnosed with a disability under IDEA 6 Of the children that received an evaluation, the number that were not diagnosed with a disability under IDEA 8 Of these children, the number for which the program is still providing or facilitating individualized services and supports such as an individual learning plan or supports described under Section 504 of the Rehabilitation Act.
-0 b.
-Of these, the number who did not receive an evaluation to determine IDEA eligibility 29 of children C.22 Specify the primary reason that children referred for an evaluation to determine IDEA eligibility did not receive it: a.
+C.23 Specify the primary reason that children referred for an evaluation to determine IDEA eligibility did not receive it: # of children a.
 The responsible agency assigned child to Response to Intervention (RTI) 0 b.
 Parent(s) refused evaluation 1 c.
-Evaluation is pending and not yet completed by responsible agency 1 of children C.23 Number of children enrolled in the program who had an Individualized Education Program (IEP), at any time during the program year, indicating they were determined eligible by the LEA to receive special education and related services under the IDEA 49 a.
-Of these, the number who were determined eligible to receive special education and related services: # of children Prior to this program year 19 2.
-During this enrollment year 30 b.
-Of these, the number who have not received special education and related services 0
+Evaluation is pending and not yet completed by responsible agency 11 d.
+Other 1 of children C.24 Number of children enrolled in the program who had an Individualized Education Program (IEP), at any time during the program year, indicating they were determined eligible by the LEA to receive special education and related services under the IDEA 56 a.
+Of these, the number who were determined eligible to receive special education and related services: # of children 1.
+Prior to this program year 15 2.
+During this program year 41 b.
+Of these, the number who have not received special education and related services 0 of children C.25 Number of children enrolled in the program who had an Individualized Family Service Plan (IFSP), at any time during the program year, indicating they were determined eligible by the Part C Agency to receive early intervention services under the IDEA 2 a.
+Of these, the number who were determined eligible to receive early intervention services: # of children 1.
+Prior to this program year 1 2.
+During this enrollment year 1 b.
+Of these, the number who have not received early intervention services under IDEA 0